huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 ### $(NativeTheme)

-When using `NativeTheme`, Fuse will use the native controls to render.
+When using `NativeTheme`, Fuse will use native controls instead of OpenGL ES rendering.
 For example putting a @(Button) in the UX will put a native Android or iOS @(Button) depending on the target platform.

 <!-- AUTH: how do we best describe how nativetheme works? -->